"What is the purpose of a Small Group?"

 "Who can lead a Small Group?"

 Upperclassmen students who would like to apply to be a small group leader must read and understand the Small Group Leader Responsibilities sheet, download and fill out an application, and go through a 15 minute interview process with the Small Group Ministries Staff.
-A student must maintain a 2.0 grade point average and be in good social standing with the office of Student Development.
+A student must maintain a 2.2 grade point average and be in good social standing with the office of Student Development.
 The office of Small Group Ministries trains, resources, and prepares upperclassmen leaders to lead a small group Bible study.
+Applications are available on the MVNU Student Portal.